cjbnc/ws-standards/README.md

 Proposing a Standards Recommendation
 ------------------------------------

-To propose a standards recommendation (PSR):
+To propose a web services standards recommendation (WSSR):

-- fork this repo, create a branch, checkout that branch, add the PSR in `proposed/`, push the branch to Github, and send a pull request.
+- fork this repo, create a branch, checkout that branch, add the WSSR in `proposed/`, push the branch to Github, and send a pull request.